sosheskaz/sosheskaz.github.io/_posts/2019-05-26-Project-Euler-Performance-Profiling.md

 The first thing that jumps out is how incredibly expensive Groovy is.
 Even for a no op, we have to spin up the JVM, which is incredibly expensive.

 Second, we can say the same thing about PyPy.
-7 times bigger foorprint than CPython.
+7 times bigger footprint than CPython.
 CPython though, is very impressive, only taking about 20% more than Golang's empty binary.
 Ruby and newer versions of Node are also respectable, with Kudos to Node for showing such dramatic improvement since version 10.x.
 Perhaps PyPy's frontloading of memory is partially what's responsible for its phenomenal